pwnedkeys/key-compromise-attestation-rfc/draft-mpalmer-key-compromise-attestation.md

 multiple valid representations.
 The subjectPublicKeyInfo data in both the CSR and the key(s) in use MUST be normalised to a common format before comparison, to avoid false negatives.

+The subject of the CSR should be checked to ensure it indicates that the CSR is a Key Compromise Attestation, and not a regular CSR.
+The prefix "kca=v1 " in the CN field indicates the version of the attestation, while the remainder of the field is a more human-readable indication that the key is compromised and should not be used.

+Ensuring the presence of the NoSecurityAfforded extension is of lesser importance, as its presence is primarily to prevent the accidental use of the compromise attestation CSR for other purposes.
+Any system which validates attributes in a CSR before use should fail to process the extension (as it MUST be marked critical), while any system which blindly copies attributes from the CSR to the eventual certificate will produce a certificate which, once again, will fail to validate.
+Systems which blindly copy attributes from a CSR to a certificate whilst resetting the critical flag are beyond help.

 Because key compromise attestations do not expire, and do not need to be "refreshed" on a regular basis, it is possible that over time attestations may